MinetestForFun/xorhub-serverscontents/README.md

-# XorHub map contents repository
+# XorHub servers contents repository

-This repository will contain every custom maps or map contents made by XorHub organization
+This repository contains some modified files from Xohub's servers.
+It actually contains maps contents and server configuration files

-# The repository
+## The repository

 - minetest
  - maps